Steffengra/2301_SchedulingDemo/README.md

 ### Known Issues:
 - Fonts will look ugly when using conda.
 Does not build TrueType fonts (["Why not use something more modern than tk?"](https://github.com/ContinuumIO/anaconda-issues/issues/6833)).
 Bundling a font file does not seem feasible either.

+## How to run
+This project uses Python3.10.0.